weaviate/weaviate-io/developers/weaviate/search/basics.md

 ## Specify the fetched properties

-You can specify the properties to be fetched, as long as one or more are specified.
+You must specify one or more properties to be fetched, from a union of object properties and available metadata.

 ### Object `properties`